 MO HealthNet Outpatient Hospital Simplified Fee Schedule Payment Method FAQs

-Why change to the OSFS payment method?
+Why did MHD change to the OSFS payment method?

 MHD's goals for the OSFS payment method include: